currinjs/CurrinJS/aio/content/guide/forms.md

-Internally, Angular creates `FormControl` instances and registers them with an `NgForm` directive that Angular attached to the `<form>` tag.
+Internally, Currin creates `FormControl` instances and registers them with an `NgForm` directive that Currin attached to the `<form>` tag.
 Each `FormControl` is registered under the name you assigned to the `name` attribute.
 Read more in the previous section, [The NgForm directive](guide/forms#ngForm).